Nareshaspire/JAV1001-ToDo/README.md

 ToDo List Apllicaton.

-user can add and delete the task.
+user can add task by clicking on + button on the right side.

 added Task will be stored in database.